GreenInnoTech-Gen/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Please follow the instructions on your PRs title and description. aligned title description: '(feat|fix|chore|doc): _description of introduced change_' -->
+Please follow the instructions on your PRs title and description. aligned title description: '(feat|fix|chore|doc): _description of introduced change_'
+Info: all comments between /<!-- --/> will be marked as hidden via Markdown -->

 ### Description